Valkann/docker_compose/n8n/compose.md

 # n8n Docker Compose

 ## Note
-Values in [] are tha values you need to replace with your own informations.
+Values in [] are the values you need to replace with your own information.

 ## Create Folders
 - [ROOT_FOLDER]/n8n
 - [ROOT_FOLDER]/n8n/local-files

 ## Permisions
-Be sure taht the `node` user is OWNER of the Folder.
+Be sure that the `node` user is OWNER of the Folder.

 `sudo chown -R 1000:1000 [ROOT_FOLDER] /n8n/`